tasnimjubaier/ecommerce-doozie/README.md

 # Run application with Docker

+Clone this project.
+Open terminal in the root directory.
+Then run this command.

 ### `docker-compose up --build`

-Runs the app in the development mode.\
+This Runs the app in a docker container.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Run in development mode

+First clone this project into your system.
+Then run these commands accordingly.

 ### `npm i`